How to Manage a Distributed Team

 Before an individual actually joins the team, it is pretty helpful for them to know more about:

-- The company's culture
+- The team culture

 - A broad plan for the first few weeks after joining

-- Company's documentation
+- Company's new employee documentation

 These bits of information work in both a co-located and a remote scenario.
 However, in the latter, since there is a disadvantage of not having colleagues around you, this becomes that much more critical.
-It allows the new hire to be more informed and prepared mentally about what they can expect.
+It allows the new employee to be more informed and prepared mentally about what they can expect.

 # B) Introductions with the wider team